My Story

 I’ve been there—I’m a first-generation college student who struggled, failed, and fell into the wrong career.

-At 20, I was floundering through core classes at community college without direction when my father passed away suddenly.
-Though I’d been a strong student with dreams of becoming a journalist, family financial struggles meant there was no college plan.
-I left high school early, finishing through correspondence courses, and a secretary handed me my diploma over the summer.
-When I reached out to a professor for support after my father’s death, I didn’t find solutions, so I dropped out and worked for six years.
+I left high school early, finishing through correspondence courses.
+A secretary handed me my diploma over the summer.
+When I went to a professor for support after my father’s death, I didn’t find solutions.
+I dropped out and worked for six years.

 Growing up, my mother, a home-trained secretary, told me, “If you know how to type, you’ll always have work.”
 I became a medical transcriptionist, started my own business, and even bought a house before 24.
 On the surface, I was successful, but I felt isolated and unfulfilled.
-When my former college invited me to teach a continuing ed course on transcription, I realized I loved teaching and wanted to become a college professor.
-But to do so, I needed multiple degrees.
-I returned to school, earning my Associate’s, then a Bachelor’s, and finally a Master’s in Communication Studies, all while working full-time.
+When my former college invited me to teach a continuing ed course on transcription, I realized I loved teaching!
+I could become a college professor!
+One problem: I had no degree and I needed multiple degrees.
+I returned to school, earned my Associate’s, then a Bachelor’s, and finally a Master’s in Communication Studies, all while working full-time.
 Now, 24 years later, I’m a tenured faculty member and advisor at Highline College.

-I know what it’s like to feel lost, face life’s setbacks, and juggle work with school.
-My passion is helping students, at any stage, find their path in education and careers.
-There are plenty of services that help students with SATs and admissions.
-I’m here to be the support I needed back then, someone who can guide you to the path that’s right for you.
+I know about feeling lost, facing life’s setbacks, and juggling work with school.
+My mission is helping people, at any stage, find their path in education and career.
+Many services can help students with SATs and university admissions.
+That’s one path, but not the only path.
+I’m here to be the support I needed long ago.
+I can work with you to find the path that’s right for you.

 Qualifications